-From small cafés to fine dining restaurants, Charleston has oodles of options when you’re looking for a bite to eat on a dog friendly patio.
-Ty and Buster recommend Kitchen 208 for a lovely breakfast on the shaded patio, and the fabulous Fuel Cantina for its Caribbean-influenced cuisine and friendly atmosphere.
+From small cafés to fine dining restaurants, Charleston has oodles of options when you want a bite to eat on a dog friendly patio.
+For a fun lunch, the fabulous Fuel Cantina has Caribbean-influenced cuisine and a friendly atmosphere.

-James Island County Park also has a campground and RV park, and a series of paved trails where dogs are welcome.
-It’s a fantastic place to stay for anyone traveling with a pet.
+James Island County Park also has a pet friendly campground and RV park, and a series of paved trails where pets are welcome.
+It’s a fantastic place to stay for anyone traveling with a pet!

-Charleston is situated on a peninsula surrounded by islands, which provides for a fantastic selection of beaches.
-From Sullivan’s Island and Isle of Palms to the north, to Folly Beach and Kiawah Island’s Beachwalker Park to the south, there is is a perfect beach for everyone!
+Charleston is situated on a peninsula surrounded by islands, and boasts a fantastic selection of pet friendly beaches.
+From Sullivan’s Island and Isle of Palms to the north, to Folly Beach and Kiawah Island’s Beachwalker Park to the south, there is is a perfect stretch of sand for everyone!

 - Isle of Palms welcomes dogs on the beach all day, year-round.
 Dogs may be off-leash from 4pm to 10am during winter (September 15th – March 31st), and from 5am to 9am during summer (April 1st – September 14th).
 At all other times dogs must be on leash, with their owner holding the leash, even when in the water.

-One of the most breathtaking trees we’ve ever seen is growing in a small park about 12 miles west of Charleston on Johns Island.
-Angel Oak and estimated to be 400 to 500 years old.
-It has enormous branches that spread into a magnificent crown – some reaching for the sky and other lying across the ground.
+One of the most breathtaking trees in the country grows in a small park about 12 miles west of Charleston on Johns Island.
+Angel Oak is considered to be the largest Live Oak Tree east of the Mississippi, and is estimated to be 300 to 400 years old.

-Dogs may admire Angel Oak from the picnic area, but are not allowed under the tree’s canopy.
+Dogs can admire Angel Oak from the picnic area, but are not allowed under the tree’s canopy.